 This Methodology works on the principle of dividing the process flow into 4 distinct parts.
-These are mainly Analysis and Design, Business Modelling, Deployment, Implementation and Testing.
-The major difference between Rational Unified Process and the others is that the RUP provides its developers with tools like templates, guidelines and step by step processes and examples for all the stages in the software development process.
-This process also continuously monitors quality of the software being created and controls changes.
+These are mainly Analysis and Design, Business Modelling, Deployment, Implementation, and Testing.
+The major difference between Rational Unified Process and the others is that the RUP provides its developers with tools like templates, guidelines, and step-by-step processes and examples for all the stages in the software development process.
+This process also continuously monitors the quality of the software being created and controls changes.

 Advantages of Rational Unified Process Methodology

-- There is an emphasis on documentation that is correct.
+- There is an emphasis on the documentation that is correct.

 - These processes are able to fix all the risks that occur when clients add or change their requirements with a process known as Change Request Management.

-- Online tutorials and training is easily available for these processes.
+- Online tutorials and training are easily available for these processes.

 - Components are reused so the development time naturally reduces.